 Bob Corker's impressive leadership talents were

 His interest in public service is the continuation of a commitment he made over 20 years ago.
 After traveling with his church on a mission trip to Haiti he recognized a duty to offer his time and talent in public service.
 "From him to whom much is given, much is required" is a Biblical truth that Bob Corker has taken to heart.

 Following the mission trip, the Bob Corker began a series of thoughtful, creative initiatives that involved his entire community.
 He was convinced that homeownership could be a turning point for many poor families.
 As a conservative, Bob Corker rejected the idea of handouts, and focused instead on partnering with families and offering the education and tools they needed to become responsible homeowners.
 He founded a non-profit organization that has helped over 10,000 families through low-interest loans or personal training in home maintenance.

 In 2001, Chattanoogans made a decision that tremendously impacted their city over the next 4 years.
 They elected Bob Corker as Mayor, giving him 54% of the vote in an eleven-person field of candidates.

 During his term, violent crime in Chattanooga was reduced by half, the city budget was lean and balanced and now property tax rates are the lowest since the 1950's.
 During his term, over $2 billion has been privately invested in the community and teachers in some of Chattanooga's most challenging schools were rewarded with incentive pay, a results-oriented effort that has dramatically raised student achievement.
-Recognizing the importance of developing alternative sources of energy, Bob Corker helped bring entrepreneurs to Chattanooga to work on hydrogen fuel cell technology, and today, a building in downtown Chattanooga is being powered by a hydrogen fuel cell.
+Recognizing the importance of developing alternative sources of energy, Bob Corker helped bring entrepreneurs to Chattanooga to work

 As our next United States Senator, Bob Corker will advance the pro-life agenda by supporting parental consent requirements.